MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

    Use `v4l2-ctl --list-devices` to find your device.
 5. change to docker dir `cd *path to repository*/docker/`
-   run `docker-compose -f docker-compose-nvidia.yml build` `
+   run `docker-compose -f docker-compose-nvidia.yml build`
+6. create empty video device: `sudo touch /dev/video13` `

 ### How to start the webcam:

 1. change to docker dir `cd *path to repository*/docker/`
 2. For artistic style transfer: `docker-compose -f docker-compose-nvidia.yml  run stylecam`
+    You might have to run it twice when it does not find '/dev/video13'.
-3. For cartoon style
+4. For cartoon style
    transfer: `docker-compose -f docker/docker-compose-nvidia.yml  run cartoonizecam`
-4. The new webcam device is `/dev/video12`.
+5. The new webcam device is `/dev/video12`.
    Test it with `fflpay /dev/video12`.

 ### How to stop the webcam: